UChicago-pol-methods/banditsCI/README.md

 # bandits_CI
 ## Overview
 This project is a R package contains a set of functions designed for bandit-based experiments, policy evaluation, adaptive weighting schemes, and more.
 The directory contains methods for developing confidence intervals using adaptive data, proposed in [Zhan, Ruohan, et al. (2021)](https://arxiv.org/abs/2106.02029) and [Hadad, Vitor, et al. (2021)](https://arxiv.org/abs/1911.02768).
+The code in this package is directly adapted from the python code for these projects documented at [github.com/gsbDBI/adaptive-confidence-intervals](https://github.com/gsbDBI/adaptive-confidence-intervals) and [github.com/gsbDBI/contextual_bandits_evaluation](https://github.com/gsbDBI/contextual_bandits_evaluation).

 ## Table of Contents
 - [Bandit-Based Experiments](#bandit-based-experiments)